yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Settings/TC-62_Login_With_Updated_Email_Successfully.md

-# TC-62 - User can log in using updated email after changing it in Settings
+# TC-62 - User can log in using updated email after changing it in settings

 ## Steps
 1. Log in to the application with valid credentials